 In connection with this offering, we intend to enter into a new stockholders agreement (Stockholders Agreement) with Jason Murray and Mark Hancock.
-Pursuant to the terms of our amended and restated certificate of incorporation (Amended and Restated Charter) to be filed in connection with this offering and the Stockholders Agreement, we will agree to include in our slate of director nominees certain individuals designated by each of Messrs.
+Pursuant to the terms of our Amended and Restated Charter to be filed in connection with this offering and the Stockholders Agreement, we will agree to include in our slate of director nominees certain individuals designated by each of Messrs.
 Murray and Hancock:

-Mr. Murray will have the right, but not the obligation, to designate (i) up to two individuals for inclusion in our slate of director nominees if he beneficially owns at least 20% of the aggregate number of shares of common stock outstanding immediately following this offering or (ii) one individual for inclusion in our slate of director nominees if he beneficially owns less than 20% but at least 10% of the aggregate number of shares of common stock outstanding immediately following this offering.

-Mr. Hancock will have the right, but not the obligation, to designate (i) up to two individuals for inclusion in our slate of director nominees if he beneficially owns at least 20% of the aggregate number of shares of common stock outstanding immediately following this offering or (ii) one individual for inclusion in our slate of director nominees if he beneficially owns less than 20% but at least 10% of the aggregate number of shares of common stock outstanding immediately following this offering.
+- Mr. Murray will have the right, but not the obligation, to designate (i) up to two individuals for inclusion in our slate of director nominees if he beneficially owns at least 20% of the aggregate number of shares of common stock outstanding immediately following this offering or (ii) one individual for inclusion in our slate of director nominees if he beneficially owns less than 20% but at least 10% of the aggregate number of shares of common stock outstanding immediately following this offering. - Mr. Hancock will have the right, but not the obligation, to designate (i) up to two individuals for inclusion in our slate of director nominees if he beneficially owns at least 20% of the aggregate number of shares of common stock outstanding immediately following this offering or (ii) one individual for inclusion in our slate of director nominees if he beneficially owns less than 20% but at least 10% of the aggregate number of shares of common stock outstanding immediately following this offering.

+Following this offering, our founders will collectively own a significant majority of our common stock, representing approximately 87.1% of the voting power of our common stock (or approximately 85.2% if the underwriters exercise their option to purchase additional shares of our common stock from the selling stockholders in full).
 Accordingly, immediately following this offering, Messrs.
 Murray and Hancock will each have the right to designate two directors for nomination to our board of directors, and will collectively have the right to designate four directors, which represents the entirety of our current four member board of directors.